-4.1 Printed test samples are covered with polyethylene terephthalate (PET) sleeve5 to simulate an album, or with a sample of the same sample type to simulate a stack of prints, and placed in foil-lined bags.
+4.1 Printed test samples are covered with a polyethylene terephthalate (PET) sleeve4 to simulate an album, or with a sample of the same sample type to simulate a stack of prints, and placed in foil-lined bags.
 Air is forced out of the bags and the bags are sealed.
-The bags are placed in dark recirculating forced-air environmental chambers at multiple temperatures at 50 % RH.
-After a predetermined color change is obtained, the test is terminated and the image life is predicted by ANSI/ PIMA IT9.24-1997.
+The bags are placed in dark recirculating forced-air environmental chambers at 50°C/50 % RH and 24°C/50 % RH and the color change of the samples is then measured over time.